BEST STARTS FOR KIDS

 Regardless of whether I'm helped, or not, this level of knowledge, or skill, is beyond my ability to understand and retain.

-Working in the Proximal Zone of Development encourages children and positively challenges them.
+Working in the Proximal Zone of Development encourages children while positively challenging them.
 They gain a sense of satisfaction as they learn new skills and knowledge.

 Good teachers know Proximal Development zones because they pretest knowledge and skills prior to introducing new learning.